Potato cheese balls

 You can add or subtract the spices as per your wish.
 I have kept them towards lower side as I am making this for my kids.

 This is also a great make ahead snack especially if you are entertaining guests.
 You can make the balls beforehand and fry them when you plan to eat them.
-If you are planning to eat them same day then you can keep them in fridge but if you do not plan to eat them same day keep them in deep freeze and just thaw them and fry them.
+If you are planning to eat them same day then you can keep them in the fridge but if you do not plan to eat them same day keep them in the deep freezer and just thaw them and fry them.

 200 grams boiled potatoes